jessiwu/2019CG_Lab3_105502030/README.md

 3D Computer Graphics homework 3

-# the current version is now implemented without the requirements of 1. clipping 2. nobackfaces
+the current version is now implemented without the requirements of 1. clipping 2. nobackfaces

-### Plagiarism is NOT allowed!!!
+## N Plagiarism is NOT allowed!!!